itzdineshx/cognifyz_internship/README.md

 ### Stay Connected!

-You can reach me or find video explanations for each task here: [Dinesh on LinkedIn](www.linkedin.com/in/dinesh-x)
+You can reach me or find video explanations for each task here: www.linkedin.com/in/dinesh-x

 A heartfelt thank you to COGNIFY Technologies for this amazing opportunity! ❤️